Frequently Asked Questions

 Hayward-La Honda Music Camp San Francisco YMCA, Jones Gulch La Honda, CA 94020.
 Please specify Cabin Name/number and Camp (SR/JR).

-WHAT HAPPENS AT THE FINAL DAY CONCERT WHICH IS SAT.
-July 25 2020?
+WHAT HAPPENS AT THE FINAL DAY CONCERT WHICH ON SATURDAY?

 The final day concert is at the band shell and starts at 12:45pm.
 Parents and family members can bring a lunch and sit in front of the shell before the concert begins.
 All the large ensemble groups will be performing and campers can leave with their parents after the concert is over.
 Generally the concert ends by 3:15.
 We will also be having a fundraising auction for camp scholarships so please bring your credit cards, checkbooks or cash.
 (No pets allowed at YMCA facility)